Nigel Sanderson

 But this is only the ‘good stuff’, the things I put on my C.V. or profiles on social media and feel safe in sharing publicly.

-In truth I really struggle a lot of the time.
+In truth I used to really struggle a lot of the time.
 I was diagnosed with ‘clinical depression’ about 10 years ago, that can feel like a bit of an unwanted label at times and I don’t want that to be the defining thing about me.
 Since then I’ve been prescribed different antidepressant medications (none of which really helped, some actively made things worse), been to both group (comforting that I’m not alone in having these experiences) and individual (excellent private psychotherapy, and what felt like quite damaging NHS CBASP) therapies.

 I’ve known Luke for around 20 years [we met at Teesside University in ‘99] we surf together and are close friends.
 We’d always talked about Men’s Minds Matter as a thing since around 2009 and I’d help with a couple of projects over the years, but mainly I’ve just been supportive of the project.